Wednesday, December 12, 2018

 Archbishop Jose Gomez of Los Angeles, who called her appearance “the spiritual foundation of the Americas,” has written a little masterpiece on immigration.
 He categorizes immigration reform as a religious project, for America is a spiritual adventure.
 It is here in America that Chesterton says a “cosmic commonwealth” is being formed by “molding many peoples into the visible image of the citizen.”
 Archbishop Gomez, unlike all too many immigration proponents, sees a restoration of the idea of citizenship and an integrating Americanization as the necessary spiritual alternative to the "anarchy of diversity" and the destructive bias of "our elites" against "the ideals of citizenship and integration around a common national identity."

 On this feast of Our Lady of Guadalupe, Catholics across the Americas will unite as brothers and sisters under our common mother.
 On other days our civic task will be to reestablish the distinct religious national brotherhoods of the United States and Mexico, which have been so frayed and torn in this age of atheism.
-May Our Lady’s cloak provide us the spiritual graces to mend our sacred flags and meet our complementary destinies as Christian nations acting in history to fulfill God’s Providence.
+May we mend our sacred flags and meet our complementary destinies as Christian nations acting in history to fulfill God’s Providence.
 We must ask the Queen to bring forth new Cristeros.
 Authoritative masculine civic personalities will be the blessed "peacemakers who will be called the sons of God.”
 A strong Catholic Mexican leader must regain control over outlaw provinces and diabolic criminal networks.
 A renewed Christian America will be led by men reasserting the police power of states to once again outlaw those federally sanctioned abominations that would make an Aztec blush.
 May Our Lady of Guadalupe provide the spiritual ground where brother nations can stand in fraternity to do the Will of Our Father.